afrind/draft-cenzano-media-interop/draft-cenzano-moq-media-interop.md

 DTS Timestamp

-Present only if PresenceFlags & 0x10 > 0, if not present copy from latest received.
+Present only if `PresenceFlags & 0x10 > 0`, if not present copy from latest received.
 Indicates DTS in timebase
 If not present copy PTS value